jskako/DroidSense/README.md

 About a year ago, I started DroidSense with a simple goal: to dive deeper into KMP and have some fun along the way.
 The idea was straightforward—capture logs over ADB and show them in a nice UI.
 But over time, it grew into something much bigger than just showing logs.

-I’m excited to share the next version of DroidSense!
-I’ve added support for AI (Ollama and OpenAPI), jumping on the AI hype train.
-Plus, you can now install apps on selected space ID, including the private space, record device, or take screenshot.
+Added support for AI (Ollama and OpenAPI).
+Install apps on selected space ID, including the private space.
+Record device, or take screenshot.

 ---